H&M scraps dividend due to coronavirus as all costs under review

-STOCKHOLM (Reuters) - Sweden’s H&M (HMb.ST), the world’s second largest clothing retailer said on Monday it had decided to scrap its proposed dividend due to the coronavirus outbreak, and that it was reviewing all parts of its operations, including all costs.
+STOCKHOLM (Reuters) - Sweden’s H&M (HMb.ST), the world’s second largest clothing retailer, said on Monday it had decided to scrap its proposed dividend due to the coronavirus outbreak, and that it was reviewing all parts of its operations, including all costs.

+The historic move by H&M to scrap its dividend comes with 68% of its stores currently closed as the coronavirus outbreak is hitting the global clothing retail industry relentlessly.

 “At the moment, a total of 3,441 of the group’s 5,062 stores are closed, which together with subdued demand in the markets that are still open, has had significant negative impact on sales so far in March,” the company said in a statement.